 Pamela has a BA from Colgate University and a JD with distinction from Hofstra University School of Law where she was a member of the school’s Law Review.

-Philip E. Karmel is a partner at Bryan Cave LLP, a commercial law firm with twenty-eight offices in the United States, Europe and Asia.
+Philip E. Karmel is a partner at Bryan Cave LLP, a law firm with 27 offices in the United States, Europe and Asia.
 His litigation practice includes environmental and real estate litigation, land use matters arising under environmental review statutes and zoning laws, and the defense of toxic tort actions.
 He has tried a number of cases in federal and state courts and before administrative law judges and arbitrators and has briefed or argued motions or appeals in California, Colorado, Hawaii, Maryland, Montana, New York, Pennsylvania, Texas, Virginia, Washington, D.C., West Virginia and Wisconsin.
-He also counsels clients on environmental matters, including environmental impact statements, environmental permitting, environmental compliance, investigations by governmental agencies, the redevelopment of brownfield properties, environmental aspects of corporate and real estate transactions, environmental insurance, insurance coverage disputes, and issues arising under the Clean Air Act, and federal and state superfund and oil spill statutes.
+He also counsels clients on environmental matters, including environmental impact statements, environmental permitting, environmental compliance, investigations by governmental agencies, the redevelopment of brownfield properties, environmental aspects of corporate and real estate transactions, and issues arising under the Clean Air Act and federal and state superfund and oil spill statutes.
 He has served as counsel for major energy, transportation and real estate development projects.

-He has published articles and book chapters on a variety of topics, including environmental litigation, toxic torts, director and officer liability, fine particulate matter, cross-state air pollution, lead paint, asbestos, risk assessment, oil spill liability, consumer protection statutes, preemption, arbitration, natural resource damages, the tax assessment of contaminated properties and environmental impact review.
+He has published articles and book chapters on environmental litigation, offshore wind power, toxic torts, director and officer liability, fine particulate matter, cross-state air pollution, lead paint, asbestos, risk assessment, oil spill liability, consumer protection statutes, preemption, arbitration, natural resource damages, the tax assessment of contaminated properties and environmental impact review.
 He is a member of the American Bar Association and serves as a long-time columnist of the newsletter published by the Air Quality Committee of the ABA Section of Environment, Energy, and Resources.
 He is also a member of the Association of the Bar of the City of New York, where he has served as a member of its Committee on Environmental Law.

-He is listed in Chambers USA: America’s Leading Lawyers for Business; Super Lawyers (Corporate Counsel Edition); and The Best Lawyers in America.
+He is listed in BEST LAWYERS IN AMERICA; CHAMBERS USA; and SUPER LAWYERS.
 In 2005, he received the Scale of Justice Award from MFY Legal Services, Inc. for pro bono work.
-In 2013, he received the New York County Lawyers Association’s Boris Kostelanetz President’s Medal in recognition of an “extraordinary record of dedication” to the Association and “distinguished service to the legal profession.”
+In 2013, he received the New York County Lawyers Association’s Boris Kostelanetz President’s Medal in recognition of “distinguished service to the legal profession.”